UTandor/Sellie/README.md

-Sellie - Developer Documentation
-Dear [Boss's Name],

-Greetings and welcome to the Sellie AI Lead Management System - a progressive platform engineered to transform lead management using advanced artificial intelligence.
-This comprehensive guide is intended to direct our esteemed development team through the fundamental features and technical aspects of the Sellie system.

 ## Project Overview
 Sellie, is made with React, TypeScript, and Tailwind CSS which is bundled with Vite.
 Its core functionalities include authentication, a dynamic dashboard, real-time client chat functionality, an AI chatbot (which is going to use GPT-3.5 in the future), and a tabular representation of a client's leads.